Flaming Guns

-Flaming Guns is a 1932 American Western film directed by Arthur Rosson and written by Jack Cunningham.
+Flaming Guns is a 1932 American Western film directed by Arthur Rosson.
+The screenplay was written by Jack Cunningham based on the 1926 short story by Peter B. Kyne.
 The film stars Tom Mix, William Farnum, Ruth Hall, Clarence Wilson, George Hackathorne and Duke R. Lee.
 The film was released on December 22, 1932, by Universal Pictures.
-It was based on a story by Peter B. Kyne.
+The story was also the basis for the 1926 film The Buckaroo Kid and the 1933 serial Gordon of Ghost City.